The Irish Bostetter is a hybrid breed that brings together the Irish Setter and the Boston Terrier.

 Physical Traits of the Irish Bostetter

-Any designer hybrid breed is clearly going to have a number of physical traits from both parents.
+Any designer hybrid breed is going to have many physical traits from both parents.

 However, it will prove to be impossible to predict exactly what they will look like in advance simply because genes can be stronger from each breed.